SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Parameters which try in different permutations to find an optimal configuration. {#tbl:sweepparam}

-The options we consider in our sweep as documented in Table @tbl:sweepparam: typically address "overfitting" in which regressors learn non-generalizable trends from input data.
-This performance-optimizing algorithm permutes these parameters (different numbers of layers, dropout rates [@srivastava_dropout_2014], L2 regularization strengths [@tewari_regularization_2021], and removal of input attributes) before we select a preferred configuration^[All non-output neurons use Leaky ReLU activation per @maas_rectifier_2013 and we use AdamW optimizer [@kingma_adam_2014; @loshchilov_decoupled_2017].] from 1,500 candidate models.
-Finally, with meta-parameters selected, we can then retrain on all available data ahead of simulations.
+We permute different option combinations from Table @tbl:sweepparam before we select a preferred configuration^[All non-output neurons use Leaky ReLU activation per @maas_rectifier_2013 and we use AdamW optimizer [@kingma_adam_2014; @loshchilov_decoupled_2017].] from 1,500 candidate models.
+Finally, with meta-parameters chosen, we can then retrain on all available data ahead of simulations.

 ## Simulation
 After training machine learning models using historical data, predictions of future distributions feed into Monte Carlo simulations [@metropolis_beginning_1987; @kwiatkowski_monte_2022] in the 2030 and 2050 CHC-CMIP6 series [@williams_high_2024] as described in Figure @fig:pipeline.
 With trials consisting of sampling at the neighborhood scale, this approach allows us to consider many possible values to understand what the distribution of outcomes may look like in the future and make probability statements about insurance-relevant events.
-In addition to sampling climate variables and model error residuals to propagate uncertainty [@yanai_estimating_2010], we also draw multiple times from a neighborhood to approximate the size of an insured unit^[In this operation, we also draw the unit size itself randomly per trial from historic data [@rma_statecountycrop_2024].] as the exact geospatial risk unit structure is not publicly known.
+In addition to sampling climate variables and model error residuals to propagate uncertainty [@yanai_estimating_2010], we also draw multiple times to approximate the size of an insured unit^[In this operation, we also draw the unit size itself randomly per trial from historic data [@rma_statecountycrop_2024].] as the exact geospatial risk unit structure is not publicly known.
 Altogether, this simulates a single unit per year for 5 years.
+Finally, we determine significance via Bonferroni-corrected [@bonferroni_il_1935] Mann Whitney U [@mann_test_1947] per neighborhood per year as variance may differ between the two expected and counterfactual sets [@mcdonald_handbook_2014].

 ![Model pipeline overview diagram.
 Code released as open source.](./img/pipeline.png "Model pipeline overview diagram.
 Code released as open source."){ width=80% #fig:pipeline }

-Finally, we determine significance via Bonferroni-corrected [@bonferroni_il_1935] Mann Whitney U [@mann_test_1947] per neighborhood per year as variance may differ between the two expected and counterfactual sets [@mcdonald_handbook_2014].
 Note that, though offering predictions at 30 meter scale, SYCM uses Daymet variables at 1 km resolution [@thornton_daymet_2014] and, thus, we more conservatively assume this 1km granularity in determining sample sizes.

 ## Evaluation
 We choose our model using each candidate’s capability to predict into future years, a "sweep temporal displacement" task representative of the Monte Carlo simulations [@brownlee_what_2020]: